-*This book contains Amazon affiliate links.
+*This post contains Amazon affiliate links.
 If you click through and make a purchase, I will receive a small compensation at no extra cost to you.
-This helps run this blog ad-free.
-Thank you!
+This helps keep my blog ad-free.

 I’ve been catching up on reading the past few weeks while getting over Covid.
 If you are a friend on Goodreads, you can see that I’m on target to complete my reading goal for the year, which brings this bookworm a whole lot of joy.
 I’m also reading way too many books at a time, but that is my style.
 A few years ago, I took a quiz on reading styles and my results were that I was a promiscuous reader.
 I’d rather say I’m an unrestricted reader.
 I can do whatever I want in my reading life, so I do!

 Since I had several e-galleys that were waiting to be read and reviewed on NetGalley, Goodreads, and Amazon, I got comfortable with my Kindle, cups of tea, piles of blankets, and read through a virtual stack of books.
 And these are four that are worth telling you about, so here they are:

 Daily Creative: A Practical Guide for Staying Prolific, Brilliant, and Healthy is a reader with an entry for every day of the year.
 Each entry begins with a short passage sure to inspire and encourage, and ends with a question for clarity, focus, reflection, and as a source of intention setting and challenge.
 Stephen Covey wrote about “sharpening the saw” as one of his highly effective habits, and starting each day with this book would be an easy way to practice this habit.
 Daily Creative would make a wonderful gift for entrepreneurs, artists of all kinds, and small business owners.